-The Oconee County Council will meet in 2020 on the first and third Tuesday of each month with the
+The Oconee County Council will meet in 2020 on the first and third Tuesday of each month with the following exceptions: April, July, August, & November meetings, which will be only on the third Tuesday of each of the four months.

-Tuesday of each month with the following exceptions: April, July, Au-gust, & November meetings, which will be only on the third Tuesday of each of the four months.
-All Council meetings, unless other-wise noted, are held in Council Chambers, Oconee County Adminis-trative Offices, 415 South Pine Street, Walhalla, South Carolina.
-Ceonee County Council will also hold a Planning Retreat from 9:00 a.m. to 12:00 p.m. on Tuesday, February 11, 2020 in Council Chambers to establish short and long term goals.
-Oconee County Council will also meet on Tuesday, January 5, 2021 in Council Chambers at which point they will establish their 2021 Council they will establish their 2021 Council and Committee meeting schedules.
-Oconee County Council will also hold a Budget workshop on Tuesday, March 10, 2020 in Council Chambers.
+All Council meetings, unless other-wise noted, are held in Council Chambers, Oconee County Administrative Offices, 415 South Pine Street, Walhalla, South Carolina.
+Oconee County Council will also hold a Planning Retreat from 9:00 a.m. to 12:00 p.m. on Tuesday, February 11, 2020 in Council Chambers to establish short and long term goals.
+Oconee County Council will also meet on Tuesday, January 5, 2021 in Council Chambers at which point they will establish their 2021 Council and Committee meeting schedules.
+Oconee County Council will also hold a Budget workshop on Tuesday, March 10, 2020 in Council Cham-

-Additional Council meetings, work-shops, and/or committee meetings may be added throughout the year as needed.
+Additional Council meetings, workshops, and/or committee meetings may be added throughout the year as needed.

-as needed.
-Oconee County Council Committees will meet in 2020 prior to County Council meetings on the following dates/times in Council Chambers located at 415 South Pine Street, Walhalla, South Carolina unless otherwise advertised.
+Oconee County Council Committees will meet in 2020 prior to County Council meetings on the following dates/times in Council Chambers located at 415 South Chambers Walhalla, South Carolina unless otherwise advertised.
+The Law Enforcement, Public Safety,

-The Law Enforcement, Public Safety, Health, & Welfare Committee at 4 p.m. on the following dates: February 4, March 17, July 21, & October 6, 2020.
+Health, & Welfare Committee at 4 p.m. on the following dates: February 4, March 17, July 21, & October 6,

-4. March 17.
-July 21, & October 6, 2020.
+2020.
 The Transportation Committee at 4:30 p.m. on the following dates: February 18, May 19, August 18, & October 20, 2020.

-The Real Estate, Facilities, & Land Management Committee at 4:30 p.m. on March 17 and 4:30 p.m. on the following dates: June 16, September 15, & November 17, 2020.
+The Real Estate, Facilities, & Land Management Committee at 4 p.m. on March 17 and 4:30 p.m. on the following dates: June 16, September 15, & November 17, 2020.

+The Budget, Finance, & Administra-

 The Budget, Finance, & Administration Committee at 4:30 p.m. on the following dates: March 10 [Budget Workshop], April 21, May 5, May 19, & June 2, 2020.
 The Planning & Economic Development Committee at 4:30 p.m. on the following dates: March 3, June 2, September 1, & November 17, 2020.